 As a result, the noise never became ambient noise.
 Instead, it constantly reminded me of its presence.
 And this happened in an AC room with a pleasant temperature — the switch itself was relatively cool.

 That said, if you need to keep the room quiet, this switch is definitely not a good choice.
-But if you intend to tuck it away in a closet, or the basement, it might work out.
-The point is, be aware that it’s noisy.
+That’s unless you can replace the standard fan itself, or tuck it away in a closet/basement.
+The point is, this is noisy hardware out of the box.

 Other than that, this is a straightforward 10Gbps switch that won’t disappoint in performance.
 If you have a place where the noise is not an issue, I’d say get it.